stavrosdro/angular-demo-app/README.md

 - [x] Enjoy a consistent codebase and reduce diffs & merging conflicts.

-*The purpose of this article is to make easy for the team to clone a project and start work on it, without spending time to configure their local settings.
+*The purpose of this article is to make it easy for the team to clone a project and start working on it, without spending time to configure their local settings.
 The only required extension is Prettier.*

 ## Create a new project & install dependencies
 ```